getethos/ethos-design-system/src/components/Grid/Grid.md

 - Simpler API
 - Boilerplate default styles
 - Sort by column
+- Uses `columnheader` for header cells which is more idiomatic then `rowheader` which is usually used on the first column of a row to act as a header for just that row
 - Responsive stacking at mobile and lower with column label on left and values on the right

 ### Aria Support in Screen Readers